yoeran/e-missions.nl/src/custom-data/topics/en/video-conferencing.md

       vectors: line based representation of an image)"
   - explanation: When video conferencing, using mobile internet bundles (4G/5G) is the worst option there is.
-Whatever carrier you use, making sure you are connected to a WIFI or WLAN which uses a lot less energy.
+Whatever carrier you use, making sure you are connected to a fixed or WiFi connection which uses a lot less energy.
-    tip: Always use a WLAN or WIFI and never mobile traffic
+    tip: Always use a fixed internet connection or WiFi and never mobile traffic
-    todo: Make sure you are connected to WLAN or WIFI when entering a video conferencing call
+    todo: Make sure you are connected to WiFi when entering a video conferencing call
 body_addendum_text: >-
   **How big should your organizations tree park be to keep pace of video conferencing?**